Are you looking for some useful sweat idioms to improve your English conversation skills?

 - Meaning: to put a lot of effort into something.
-It is usually used in the negative to mention that someone didn’t have to put much effort toward something.
+It is usually used in the negative to mention that someone didn’t have to put much effort into something.

 - Use In A Sentence: Giving the presentation was easier than I thought.
 I didn’t even break a sweat.

 3. By The Sweat Of One’s Brow

 - Meaning: accomplishing something by your own hard work.

 - Use In A Sentence: By the sweat of his brow, he turned this little business into what it is today.

 - Meaning: to tell someone not to worry about the unimportant details.